What are the Risk Factors for Macular Degeneration?

 - Managing existing conditions like heart disease, diabetes, and hypertension

 By getting an early diagnosis and adopting the steps above, you can slow the disease’s progression.
-Therefore, it’s important to watch for the warning signs and make sure to schedule regular comprehensive eye exams with Dr. Marcy Rose and Dr. Nathan Davis.
+Therefore, it’s important to watch for the warning signs and make sure to schedule regular comprehensive eye exams with Dr. Marcy Rose.
 At North Park Vision Center we stay abreast on all of the latest treatment options.
 If you have AMD, we will discuss the various ways and strategies to preserve your vision and eye health so you can live your best life.Our practice serves patients from Westminster, Broomfield, Thornton, and the Front Range, Colorado and surrounding communities.